-- MIDI CC 1, 2, and 4 on the Tiny LD global MIDI channel, or on the part MIDI channel, from the knobs on the Preset/Song Select screen, and on any other pages, that has no other Edit Knob functions.

-CC16, touch screen keyboard Y-position on the global midi channel.

--Note on/off's on any MIDI channels from the sequencer/part system.

--MIDI CC's on any MIDI channel from the sequencer controller tracks.
+- MIDI CC 1, 2, and 4 on the Tiny LD global MIDI channel, or on the part MIDI channel, from the knobs on the Preset/Song Select screen, and on any other pages, that has no other Edit Knob functions. - -CC16, touch screen keyboard Y-position on the global midi channel. - -CC123 All Notes Off, when the Panic function is activated. - -Note on/off's on any MIDI channels from the sequencer/part system. - -MIDI CC's on any MIDI channel from the sequencer controller tracks.